-Your own behaviour is also very important in eliminating and minimising hazards.
+Your own behaviour is very important in eliminating and minimising hazards.
 Your actions can lead to you or someone else being hurt, so you need to have a responsible and safe attitude.
-This involves:
+This involves following safety requirements at school, in a workplace or work site:

-- → carrying out instructions correctly - → asking for advice when in doubt - → wearing personal protective equipment - → using the correct tools and equipment - → using only tools, machinery and equipment that you have been trained to use - not starting machinery unless you have been instructed to do so and all guards are in place - → keeping the workshop/project site clean and tidy - → reporting any unsafe conditions to your teacher/tutor - → reporting any injury to your teacher/tutor - → not distracting others or fooling around - knowing about and understanding your school or training provider's health and safety rules and procedures.
+- → carrying out instructions correctly - → asking for advice when in doubt - → wearing personal protective equipment - → using the correct tools and equipment - → using only tools, machinery and equipment that you have been trained to use - → not starting machinery unless you have been instructed to do so and all guards are in place - → keeping the workshop/project site clean and tidy - → reporting any unsafe conditions to your teacher/tutor - → reporting any injury to your teacher/tutor - → not distracting others or fooling around - knowing about and understanding your school or training provider's health and safety rules and procedures.